Sekhem scepter: Religious symbolism

 The sekhem was also utilized in temple and mortuary offering rituals.
-The officiant who presented the offerings often held it.
-In such cases the scepter was held in the right hand and was waved four or five times over the offerings while ritual recitations were being made.
+The officiant who presented offerings often held it.
+In such cases, the scepter was held in the right hand and was waved four or five times over the offerings while ritual recitations were made.
 A gilded sekhem scepter was found in Tutankhamun's tomb.
 On the back of this scepter were carved five registers depicting a slaughtered bull, which may indicate that the scepter was waved five times over the offering.
-We are also told that, when consecrating offerings, the king used two sekhem scepters; one for Set, and another for Horus.
+When consecrating offerings, the king used two sekhem scepters: one for Set and another for Horus.
 Elsewhere, Horus and Seth appear as "the Two Sekhems" (sḫmwy).

-A late variant of this type of scepter hieroglyph sometimes represented the sistrum, a musical rattle that was sacred to Hathor and was carried by her priestesses.
+A late variant of this type of scepter hieroglyph sometimes represented the sistrum, a musical rattle that was sacred to Hathor and carried by her priestesses.
 The sistrum had a metal loop with jingles mounted on a cow-goddess faced handle.